Navideck/universal_ble/README.md

 #### Scan Filter

-You can optionally set filters when scanning. all filters are in OR relation
+You can optionally set a filter when scanning.
+A filter can have multiple conditions (services, manufacturerData, namePrefix) and all conditions are in `OR` relation, returning results that match any of the given conditions.

 ##### With Services

 When setting this parameter, the scan results will only include devices that advertise any of the specified services.
-This parameter will be also used as [optional_services](https://developer.mozilla.org/en-US/docs/Web/API/Bluetooth/requestDevice#optionalservices) on web, checkout [web](#web) section for details.

 ```dart
 List<String> withServices;
 ```

+Note: On web **you have to** specify services before you are able to use them.
+See the [web](#web) section for more details.

 ##### With ManufacturerData